OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 #### Grain size

-The compiler often recognizes that the overhead of allowing parallel execution can exceed the benefit.
-If the body of a loop does little work the compiler will arrange for groups of consecutive iterations to run sequentially.
-This behavior can be manually overridden with a
+If a single loop iteration does very little work, the overhead of spawning it exceeds any benefit from parallelism.
+In many cases the compiler will recognize this situation and merge several consecutive iterations into a single task that runs sequentially.
+This behavior can be manually overridden with a pragma:
-pragma:

 ```cilkc
  #pragma cilk grainsize 128